You are here:

 Questions and Answers about Acne

 This publication contains general information about acne.
 It describes what acne is and how it develops, the causes of acne, and the treatment options for various forms of acne.
 Information is also provided on caring for the skin.
 If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 What Is Acne?

 Acne is a disorder resulting from the action of hormones and other substances on the skin’s oil glands (sebaceous glands) and hair follicles.
 These factors lead to plugged pores and outbreaks of lesions commonly called pimples or zits.
 Acne lesions usually occur on the face, neck, back, chest, and shoulders.
 Although acne is usually not a serious health threat, it can be a source of significant emotional distress.
 Severe acne can lead to permanent scarring.

 Doctors describe acne as a disease of the pilosebaceous units (PSUs).
-Found over most of the body, pilosebaceous units consist of a sebaceous gland connected to a canal, called a follicle, that contains a fine hair (see illustration “Normal Pilosebaceous Unit”).
+Found over most of the body, pilosebaceous units consist of a sebaceous gland connected to a canal, called a follicle, which contains a fine hair (see illustration “Normal Pilosebaceous Unit”).
 These units are most numerous on the face, upper back, and chest.
 The sebaceous glands make an oily substance called sebum that normally empties onto the skin surface through the opening of the follicle, commonly called a pore.
 Cells called keratinocytes line the follicle.